nikiyoon05/discharge-bot/frontend/README.md

-# CareExit - Hospital Discharge Management System
+# Bela - Hospital Discharge Management System

 A production-ready React + TypeScript application for physicians and discharge nurses to streamline the bedside discharge process.

 ## 🏥 Overview

-CareExit is a comprehensive discharge management system that provides:
+Bela is a comprehensive discharge management system that provides:

 - **AI-Powered Discharge Summaries** - Generate and edit summaries with side-by-side diff review
 - **Patient-Friendly Instructions** - Create instructions tailored to literacy level and language